Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 This is usually because the LLM has failed to conform to the editing instructions in its system prompt.
-When aider completes, it returns an editing outcome that indicates whether it was able to successfully complete all edits.
+When aider completes, it returns an editing outcome that indicates whether it was able to successfully apply all edits.
 The benchmark harness uses this editing status as one criteria to determine if aider has created a plausible solution.